 Scatter ashes into a body of water

-Be aware of the wind direction if scattering into the air on a beach.
-You don’t want the ashes unexpectedly blowing back at you.
-Remember, some of the ashes are a fine powder that will become airborne, forming a whitish-grey cloud.
+Be aware of the wind direction if the ashes are scattering into the air on a beach.
+You don’t want them unexpectedly blowing back at you.
+Remember, some of the ashes are fine powder that will become airborne, forming a whitish-grey cloud.

-Scattering into a body of water is best from a dock or from a boat where you can make sure and have the wind at your back.
+Scattering into a body of water is best done from a dock or a boat, where you can be sure and have the wind at your back.

 Consider using a scattering urn.